Xbox Series X stock tracker: where to buy Xbox Series X in US, UK, and AUS

 GameStop

 GameStop has been a great place to check for new consoles, although its Xbox Series X and Xbox Series S restocks are limited in quantity.
 To maximise your chances of getting one, we advise making an account so that you can fly through checkout as fast as possible.
-The retailer is put more consoles up for sale last week, so keep an eye out for another wave.View Deal
+The retailer put more consoles up for sale this month, so keep an eye out for another wave.View Deal

 Walmart